Wednesday, 22 July 2015

 A few things went very wrong in my opinion as far as sixth pay commission recommendations and their implementation went for the academic community in our country.
 I’m going to talk about these a bit here (within the context of college/institute/university level academia as that’s the part I am aware of) before presenting my views in the next post on what the seventh pay commission can do to provide a thrust to academics as a whole in our country all the way from primary schools to institutes and universities.

 The first bungle that happened was the removal of lectureship as a post across the country.
 This has resulted in people with Masters level education becoming Assistant Professors.
-While a Masters degree is certainly indicative of a certain level of command in a field, I do not believe it is a high enough benchmark (unless one has substantial experience alongside) to allow the academic title of Assistant Professor (or higher based on experience).
+While a Masters degree is certainly indicative of a certain level of command in a field, I do not believe it is a high enough benchmark (unless one has substantial industrial experience alongside) to allow the academic title of Assistant Professor (or higher based on experience).
 Sure salaries for Assistant Professors with a Masters degree have probably been kept lower than PhD holders at the same post.
 But just setting salaries lower or higher is not enough as far as the overall picture goes.
 Attaining to appropriate posts at the right stage in one’s career after having obtained the necessary educational qualifications and/or relevant experience, and demonstrating a certain level of competence and ability, is equally important if we wish to maintain high standards.
 Else titles lose their significance and people who are not intellectually and professionally ready get them before time.
 That’s not healthy for the profession as a whole in my opinion.

 Being an Assistant Professor is no small thing.
 This title cannot be given to people before they are ready if we wish to avoid a dilution of standards overall.
 Benchmarks need to be set high and people need to be encouraged to put in the effort required to reach them.

-So this is one thing that needs to be reversed in my opinion: A few Junior Lectureships for people with only a Bachelors degree but with demonstrated potential for excellence in teaching, Lectureships for Masters degree holders and Post-Doctoral-Research-Fellowships, Assistant Professorships and above for PhD holders.
+So this is one thing that needs to be reversed in my opinion: A few Junior Laboratory Lectureships for people with only a Bachelors degree but with demonstrated potential for excellence in laboratory instruction, Lectureships for Masters degree holders and Post-Doctoral-Research-Fellowships, Assistant Professorships and above for PhD holders.
 Additionally what needs to be encouraged in my opinion is people continually moving up in their professional careers by pursuing higher degrees alongside their teaching responsibilities.
 For example, a Junior Lecturer can pursue a Masters degree alongside his or her teaching responsibilities and upon completion apply for a Lectureship.
-Similarly Lecturers can pursue PhD degrees alongside their teaching responsibilities and upon completion apply for either Post-Doctoral Research Fellowships or Assistant Professorships if they are judged to be exceptional).
+Similarly Lecturers can pursue PhD degrees alongside their teaching responsibilities and upon completion apply for either Post-Doctoral Research Fellowships or Assistant Professorships (if they are judged to be exceptional).
 Higher posts (Associate and Full Professorships) of course are a matter of promotion based on performance since PhD is the highest academic degree one can obtain.

 For my next few observations I’m going to focus on where I believe things went wrong as far as IITs are concerned but I hope I’ll be able to draw a few points in the process that I believe should apply to institute/university level academia in our country as a whole and not just one set of institutes.
 I was not only teaching at an IIT when the 6th pay commission came around (still am) but was also an active participant of the IIT faculty federation that engaged in a dialogue with the then Minister of Human Resource and Development, Mr. Kapil Sibal.